pcaston/OpenPeerPower.github.io/source/lovelace/index.markdown

 ## Discuss Lovelace

-- Suggestions are welcome in the [home-assistant-polymer repository](https://github.com/OpenPeerPower/Open-Peer-Power-polymer/)
+- Suggestions are welcome in the [open-peer-power-polymer repository](https://github.com/OpenPeerPower/Open-Peer-Power-polymer/)
 - For help with Lovelace, join the `#frontend` channel on [our chat](/join-chat/) or [our forums](https://community.openpeerpower.io/c/projects/frontend)

 ## Additional Lovelace Resources